Grand Rapids School

 A small one-room school stands in the weeds just down the road.

-Photos and Video by Troy Larson and Terry Hinnenkamp copyright © 2014 Sonic Tremor Media
+Photos by Troy Larson and Terry Hinnenkamp copyright © 2014 Sonic Tremor Media